Assasans/axel/DATABASE-SETUP.md

 You need to initialize the database before you can run the server.
 Migrations create the necessary tables and initial data.

+Axel uses custom shell script for running database migrations.
+Remember to run migration script each time you update Axel in case there are database changes.

-Edit the command to match your database connection settings.
+Edit the command below to match your database connection settings.

 ```sh
 ./migrations/migrate.sh "host=10.66.66.1 \